bjankord/Style-Guide-Boilerplate/README.md

 You should now be able to see the new doc at `yoursite.com/style-guide/`

 ## Running the app
 You can run the application with PHP's built in web server.
-Simply run the following command:
+Run the following command:

 `php -S localhost:8000`